Getting Started with Python in VS Code

 Now, rerun the program, with or without the debugger, to view the output!

-To learn to build web apps with the Django and Flask frameworks, see the following tutorials:
+To learn how to build web apps with popular Python web frameworks, see the following tutorials:

 There is then much more to explore with Python in Visual Studio Code: